gicentre/elm-vegalite/docs/changeNotes.md

 ## Breaking Changes

+- `axTickCount` and `axcoTickCount` now take a `ScaleNice` parameter rather than `Float` so that time intervals may be supplied.
+Previous code that used `axTickCount 123` should now use `axTickCount (niTickCount 123)` (VL.4.10).

-- New position channels `Theta`, `Theta2`, `R` and `R2` for radial positioning (e.g. pie charts).
+* New position channels `Theta`, `Theta2`, `R` and `R2` for radial positioning (e.g. pie charts).
 This is technically a breaking change as they are new variants in the exposed `Position` type, although in practice this won't break any existing specifications unless pattern matching against all `Position` variants (VL4.9).

-* `hdTitleFontWeight` now correctly uses a `FontWeight` parameter (`Bold`, `W300` etc.) rather than a string.
+- `hdTitleFontWeight` now correctly uses a `FontWeight` parameter (`Bold`, `W300` etc.) rather than a string.
 The string version inadvertently slipped through in earlier versions.
 Any specifications that use a String for the weight can use the equivalent `FontWeight` variant.

-- `rgExtent` and `dnExtent` now take two floats as the extent values rather than `DataValue` types.
+* `rgExtent` and `dnExtent` now take two floats as the extent values rather than `DataValue` types.
 To update previous code replace `(num x0) (num x1)` with `x0 x1` where `x0` and `x1` are the minimum and maximum numeric values of the extent.

-* `key` now creates a field/type object.
+- `key` now creates a field/type object.
 Previously this incorrectly generated a string rather than object, so while this is a breaking change, there should be no working specs with the old key type.
 Field name can be specified with `kName` and type with `kQuant`, `kNominal` etc.

 ## Additions